mikependon/RepoDB.NET/pages/mappers/typemapper.md

 Below are the methods available from this class.

 - Map - adds a mapping between the .NET CLR Type and database type.
-- Get - get the mapped database type based on the .NET CLR Type.
+- Get - gets the mapped database type based on the .NET CLR Type.
 - Unmap - removes the mapping between the .NET CLR Type and database type.

 #### Use-Cases